datoviz/datoviz/docs/discussions/vulkan.md

 Vulkan is a low-level graphics API that has a high entry barrier given the large number of abstractions provided.
 These abstractions mostly relate to internal details of GPU hardware, but they are essential when one focuses on achieving high performance, which is the main selling point of Datoviz.

-Here is, for your information only, the ~30 types of objects used by Vulkan:
+Here is, for your information only, the ~30 types of objects used in Vulkan:

 ![Adam Sawicki, gpuopen](../images/vulkan-diagram.png)
 *[Diagram by Adam Sawicki, for gpuopen](https://gpuopen.com/learn/understanding-vulkan-objects/)*